-To define which categories will be "Blocked," "Passed," "Warned" or "Always Allowed" in the "Global Group Profile:"
+To define which categories will be passed, warned, always allowed or blocked in the Global Group Profile:

-- 1. Select a library category from the "Pass Categories" column. - 2.
-Click in the appropriate column: - Double click the Blocked column to move the library category to the "Blocked Categories" column. - To remove a library category from the "Blocked Categories" column, double click the "Pass Categories" column. - Double click the Allow column to move the library category to the "Always Allowed" column.
+- 1. Select a library category from the Pass categories column. - 2.
+Click in the appropriate column: - Double click the Block column to move the library category to the blocked categories column. - To remove a library category from the Block column, double click the Pass column.

-- Choose "Pass", "Warn" or "Block" to specify whether "Uncategorized Sites" should pass or be blocked. - 4.
-Click "Apply" to save the settings.
+- Double click the Allow column to move the library category to the always allowed column. - 3.
+Choose Pass, Warn or Block to specify whether Uncategorized Sites should pass, warn the user, or be blocked. - 4.
+Click Apply to save the settings.